tasaonakpoma/piazza-coursework/README.md

 # piazza-coursework
-GCP Lab 1.1: Virtual Machine Setup and REST API Deployment using Node.js and Express
+GCP: Virtual Machine Setup and REST API Deployment using Node.js and Express